 At our inception a committed group of local faith community members formed The Shoreline Soup Kitchens to provide food and fellowship for those hungry in body and spirit as a CT voluntary religious society.
 And, SSK, subsequently was granted Federal 501c3 nonprofit status.

-In 2012, our Board of Trustees, as part of their regular review of our bylaws and due diligence responsibility, and under advice of our pro bono attorney voted to change our Connecticut formation status.
+In 2012, our Board of Directors, as part of their regular review of our bylaws and due diligence responsibility, and under advice of our pro bono attorney voted to change our Connecticut formation status.

 Our current CT corporate status as a nonstock nonprofit corporation provides additional safeguards and the full benefits of the CT Nonprofit Corporate Act for our organization and mission.
 This is particularly critical as we have become an essential service in our community that many people rely on every day for food and fellowship.

 In relation to our CT corporate status being amended, and due to the IRS regulations governing 501c3 organizations, in January 2016 we adopted a new name and EIN#.
 All other aspects of the SSKP, including our interfaith culture, mission, vision, scope, contact information, mailing address, physical address, focus, and staff remain the same.

 The SSKP is staffed by a full-time Executive Director, a full-time Development & Outreach Director, a part-time Administrative Assistant, five part-time Pantry Managers, and one part-time Volunteer and Program Director.
 And, as always, the majority of our work is done by volunteers.